 Remnants of MRP still form the backbone of most ERP systems.
-Even advanced and scheduling (APS) and distribution requirements (DRP) systems can trace their roots back to the original MRP.
+Even advanced planning and scheduling (APS) and distribution requirements planning (DRP) systems can trace their roots back to the original MRP.

 What is MRP?

 The key to understanding the difference between ERP and MRP is to trace the evolution of this software category from its inception more than half a century ago.
 Early mainframe computers were used only for simple storage, retrieval, sorting and straightforward calculations.
-The breakthrough for manufacturing came with the development of a way to recognize relationships between parts, assemblies and products -- the of materials that is the basis of material requirements (MRP).
+The breakthrough for manufacturing came with the development of a way to recognize relationships between raw materials, parts, assemblies and products -- the bill of materials that is the basis of material requirements planning.
 MRP is a calculation of what parts and materials are needed to make an assembly or product, as well as when those components are needed based on the due date for the final product.